shannondthomas/Subgroup_Analysis_Using_Exchangeability/README.md

 - Run_Simulations.R: This script runs the simulations in parallel using the snowfall package.
 The simulation function calls the RunModels() function from the Test_Functions.R script.
 The output of this script, simulation_results_raw.csv, is a data set containing one row for every randomly generated data set for every simulation scenario.
 The simulation_results_raw.csv is not available on GitHub because it is too large.
 The scenarios with unequal sample sizes are also found in this script.
 Further explanation of this script can be found in its header.

-- Figures.R: This script generates and saves all of the heatmaps based on the results in simulation_results_raw.csv.
+- Figures.R: This script generates and saves all of the heatmaps based on the results in simulation_results_summary.csv.
 Further explanation of this script can be found in its header.

+- RecommendedUse.R: This script creates the recommended use tables based on the summary data.